IMPORTANT NOTICE – Please Read

 From the 1930s until 1965, this site was a privately owned landfill that accepted municipal wastes to be burned or buried.
 In 1965, Lipton Paint and Varnish Co., a subsidiary of Berkley Products Co., bought the site and used it to bury municipal waste along with some organic solvents, paint wastes, resins, and pigment sludge.
 When operations ceased in 1970, the site was covered with soil, seeded and sold.
 It was estimated that the landfill contains over 103,000 cubic yards of mixed wastes.

-Contamination is in the site soils and runoff, and has leached into the on-site groundwater.
+Contamination was in the site soils and runoff, and leached into the on-site groundwater.
 There are approximately 25 homes bordering the site that use private home wells for their water supply.
 None of the surrounding home wells have displayed site-related contamination.
 The Cocalico Creek passes by the site to the north and east and is a potential receptor for surface water running off the site.
-However, studies conducted in the creek have shown no indication of contamination so far, and the completion of the landfill cap and erosion controls will minimize the potential for future impacts.
+However, studies conducted in the creek have shown no indication of contamination.
 There is a supplementary public water intake located on the Cocalico about two miles downstream of the site that serves an estimated 2,000 people.
 The community around the site is primarily rural.

 Threats and ContaminantsThe site contains heavy metals including barium, lead, and mercury, as well as organic compounds believed to be from the disposal of paint wastes and solvents.
 Plastic production wastes including phthalates have been found in groundwater, soils, and in leachate migrating off-site.
 Prior to the capping of the landfill, people may have been at risk through direct contact with contaminated leachate seeps.
 Because the ground water directly beneath the site is contaminated, there is a potential threat to drinking water.
 However, monitoring has shown that nearby residential wells and the nearby creek have not been affected and are not likely to be.